fjp/rqt-turtle/README.md

-# ros-qt-turtle
+# rqt-turtle

-Qt Drawing GUI using ROS turtlesim
+rqt plugin for ROS rqt to draw in turtlesim using turtlebot.

 ## Dependencies